 Prochlorperazine (By mouth)

-Treats nausea and vomiting.
+Treats severe nausea and vomiting.
 Also treats anxiety and schizophrenia.
 This medicine is a phenothiazine.

 When This Medicine Should Not Be Used

 Long Acting Capsule, Liquid, Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.